trollcop/usbimager/README.md

 __Windows__: right-click on usbimager.exe and use the "Run as Administrator" option.

-__MacOSX__: go to "System Preferences", "Security & Privacy" and "Pricavy".
+__MacOSX__: go to "System Preferences", "Security & Privacy" and "Privacy".
 Add USBImager to the list of "Full Disk Access".
 Alternatively run from a Terminal as *sudo /Applications/USBImager.app/Contents/Mac/usbimager*.

-__Linux__: add you user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using). __Should be no need__ for
-*sudo /usr/bin/usbimager*, just make sure your user has write access to the devices, that's the Principle of Least Privilege.
-This should not be an issue by the way, as USBImager comes with setgid bit set.
+__Linux__:  this should not be an issue as USBImager comes with setgid bit set.
 If not, then you can use *sudo chgrp disk usbimager && sudo chmod g+s usbimager* to set it.
+Alternatively add your user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using).
+__Should be no need__ for *sudo /usr/bin/usbimager*, just make sure your user has write access to the devices, that's the Principle of Least Privilege.

 ### Interface